I received a request to meet with someone from the Student Affairs Dean’s Office. What does this mean?

 Los Angeles, CA 90045

-If academic verification is required, the Judicial Affairs Office will forward the form to the Registrar’s Office for completion.
+If academic verification is required, the Office of Student Conduct & Community Responsibility will forward the form to the Registrar’s Office for completion.

 What is the process to return from a Medical Leave of Absence?